null

 • Wash your car: As noted, car headlights sometimes get cloudy due to dirt and chemical layer.
 Washing your vehicle regularly using the right cleaners helps prevent fogging.

 • Sand your car headlights periodically: You don’t have to wait until your headlights are completely yellowed out to sand them out.
-Sanding headlights once every few months will keep them looking as shiny as they were when you first bought your car.
+Sanding headlights once every few months if you notice any bit of haze or scratches showing up.
+This will keep them looking as shiny as they were when you first bought your car.

 Restoring Headlights Permanently